sean22499/qb-workshop-teen-ai/README.md

+# workshop-teens-in-ai
 ![qblogo](https://s3.amazonaws.com/re-work-production/partner_logos/quantumblack.001/original/quantumblack.001.png?1549894071)
-# workshop-teen-ai

 ## Today's exercise will use the UCI heart disease dataset

-- More information can be found [here](http://archive.ics.uci.edu/ml/datasets/heart+disease)
+- More information can be found [here](http://archive.ics.uci.edu/ml/datasets/heart+disease).
 - This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 - The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.
 - A short data dictionary has been found below: